Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Metered-Scheduler-Manager-Instruction.md

 # SaaS Accelerator Metered Scheduler Manager
-Metered Scheduler Manager is a feature where Publisher can scheduled **FIX Quantity** metered emiting event.
-The Scheduler then will monitor this task and trigger event based on the scheduled frequency time.
+Metered Scheduler Manager is a feature where Publisher can schedule **FIX Quantity** metered emiting tasks.
+The scheduler will monitor these tasks and trigger event based on the scheduled frequency time.
 Currenty the scheduler support the following time base trigger
 1. Hourly
 1. Daily
 1. Weekly
 1. Monthly
 1. Yearly
-## Enabled and Disable Metered Scheduler Manager Feature
+## Enable and Disable Metered Scheduler Manager Feature
 By defualt this feature is enabled and deployed as part of the installion.
-Publisher can disable this feature during the installion process by passing an option parameter **MeteredSchedulerSupportEnabled** with **NO** value as part of the installion script.
+Publisher can disable this feature during the installion process by passing an optional parameter **MeteredSchedulerSupportEnabled** with **NO** value as part of the installion script.

 ``` powershell
 wget https://dotnet.microsoft.com/download/dotnet/scripts/v1/dotnet-install.sh; `